42-Ikole/Containers/README.md

 ## 📊 Bench mark results:
 I ran benchmarks on all my containers with my own tester which can be found [here](https://github.com/K1ngmar/Container-Tester)

+> These benchmarks were run on macOS Monterey

 ### Vector:
 ![vector benchmark](./vector/vector_benchmark.png)